maciej-piatek/TWEENK/README.md

 ## **Stay Connected**
 Star the repository if you find it useful or think its cool!
-For support, use [GitHub Issues](https://github.com/maciej-piatek/TWEENK/issues) or contact me on [reddit](https://www.reddit.com/user/Shoddy_Trick7610/).
+For support, use [GitHub Issues](https://github.com/maciej-piatek/TWEENK/issues) or contact me via email mpdev@memeware.net.

 ### Current version as of 28.03.2025 is 0.0.7